 The Pipeline

-When you call transpile(), your circuit passes through seven sequential transformation passes.
+When you call transpile(), your circuit passes through a sequence of single-purpose transformation passes.
 Each pass receives the output of the previous one.
-This page walks through each pass in order, including what it does, why it exists, and what changes in the circuit as a result.
+The final stage is an optimization loop that wraps two inner passes and can be configured to run a fixed number of iterations or until the gate count stabilizes.
+This page walks through each stage in order, including what it does, why it exists, and what changes in the circuit as a result.

 The full pipeline: